rpadovani/rpadovani.com/_posts/2014-12-24-ubuntu-calculator-app-reboot.markdown

 ## Current implementation

-We started to work on this at the end of november, and we do it in our free time, so we're a bit slow, but we are quite happy with results.
+We started to work on this at the end of November, and we do it in our free time, so we're a bit slow, but we are quite happy with results.
 We found a Javascript library, named [MathJs][mathjs], that is very powerful.
 Indeed, we have already implemented scientific mode, and storage, so the base of the app is